St. Lucia Project Profiles

 Description: Estimations of methane production at the site will be very important if consideration is to be given to potential validation of a landfill gas-to-energy project under the provisions of the Kyoto Clean Development Mechanism.
 Collecting and burning the methane would lead to total estimated methane avoidance from the proposed project on the order of 8,713.6 tons CO2 equivalent/average year.
 Since methane would be released without the plant, the reductions could be claimed as avoided emissions.
 The project was marked to receive $2 million in the GSEII Phase 2 Concept note

 Update: The UNIDO-GSEII team successfully completed the pre-feasibility study for this project in the spring of 2005.
-Further planning is underway for the development of the Landfill Gas to Energy Project.
+Unfortunately, this project was cancelled.

 Poultry Litter to Energy Project